2022-2023 Game Summaries

 |SCORE BY SETS||1||2||3||FINAL|

-With the win, North Allegheny improves to 22-0, while Seneca Valley’s season ends at 14-8.
-The Tigers advance to the PIAA semifinals on Tuesday against the winner of Armstrong/Garnet Valley at a site and time to be determined.
-The game can be heard on the North Allegheny Sports Network.
+With the victory, North Allegheny improves to 19-1 overall, while the season ends for State College with a 9-5 record.
+The Tigers advance to the PIAA quarterfinals to face District 3 champion, Landisville Hempfield, on Saturday at a site and time to be determined.
+The Black Knights earned a five-set win over Downingtown West on Tuesday night.
+The matchup between NA and Hempfield will be broadcast live by the North Allegheny Sports Network.

 |SCORE BY SETS||1||2||3||FINAL|